When Hayfield Park is complete, what steps are you taking to limit traffic congestion on local roads?

 Do you have any plans for new pedestrian links and cycle paths?

 As part of the scheme we will provide both new and improved connections for cyclists, including links to Aspley Guise Station and into the Wavendon SLA.
-We will also include natural areas to the east of the site which will feature pedestrian access for walking and running routes and we will improve public rights of way.
+We will also include natural areas to the east of the site which will feature pedestrian access for walking and running routes and we will link new routes into the existing footpath and bridleway network.

 During construction how will you manage site traffic to limit congestion on local roads?